-Leased assets are reported in the Governmental Funds as an other financing source when acquired.
+Leased assets are reported as an other financing source in the Statement of Revenues, Expenditures, and Changes in Fund Balance when acquired.
 However, in the Statement of Activities, the cost of these assets is allocated over their estimated useful lives as amortization expense.

-Amortization (7,891)
+Amortization expense (7,891)

-The repayment of long-term debt is reported as an expenditure when due in governmental funds but as a reduction in principal outstanding in the statement of activities.
+Lease repayments are reported as an expenditure when due in Statement of Revenues, Expenditures, and Changes in Fund Balance but as a reduction in principal outstanding in the Statement of Net Position.

-Office rent 8,324
+Office rent 9,015

-Change in net position \$ (1,541,596)
+Change in net position \$1,566,050